 Australian Winter Travel Essentials: 5 Must Pack Items

 If you’re traveling around Australia during winter (whether you’re road-tripping or staying in hotels/hostels etc), I recommend bringing a suitcase as opposed to a backpack.
-This is purely for the fact that you’re gonna need lots of layers and warm clothes.
-Sure, if you’re used to backpacking, and have traveling across snowy countries with no issues, go for gold.
-Bring a backpack.
-But for the less experienced travelers and families, I would definitely opt for a suitcase.
+This is purely for the fact that you’re going to need lots of layers and warm clothes.
+That being said, if you’re an experienced backpacker, go for gold.
+Our advice is more for those less experienced when it comes to travel.

 A Hoodie or Warm Jumper

 In Australia we call them hoodies, but basically something warm that you can easily throw on over whatever you’re wearing.
 I prefer jumpers with hoods (hence hoodies) and a pocket, in a size or two larger than what I usually wear.
 I usually buy men’s hoodies, because they’re a lot more comfortable and loose fitting, which I love in a hoodie.

 Whether you’re relaxing in your hotel room, taking a walk down the road for some dinner or spending the night camping in the Australian Outback – you’ll be glad you packed a comfortable and warm hoodie!
 It’s also a good idea to pack a spare, just incase.

 Ugg Boots are an Australian winter travel essential.
 You can get them in a bunch of different sizes, styles and colours and I guarantee they’ll be the most comfortable and warm pair of shoes you’ll ever buy.
 I own a couple of pairs of ugg boots, and wear them quite a lot during winter.
 They’re great for lazing around your hotel room or wearing on a freezing cold winter’s night while camping.